 Comparison of the characteristics of epoxy and polyurethane

-Epoxy and polyurethane are collectively referred to as resins; for the most part, both are two component formulations.
+Epoxy and polyurethane are referred to as resins; for the most part, both are two component formulations.
 The blending of the 2 components for each resin type creates a material with the requisite properties for professional crack injection repairs.

 Like epoxy, polyurethanes have varying viscosities (thickness of the fluid) depending on the formulation used.
 Some cured polyurethane formulations become very rigid, some are powdery, others are rubbery, etc. The polyurethane formulations vary among manufacturers so one cannot generalize regarding the properties of cured polyurethane.
 To accommodate crack tension and compression we believe that polyurethane should cure with a rubber-like consistency.
 The cure time associated with polyurethane does vary, even among crack injections using the same formulation.
 The initial cure time for polyurethanes is generally 15 – 45 minutes and is influenced by both temperature and moisture.